CrossGeeks/GoogleClientPlugin/GoogleClient/docs/AndroidSetup.md

 1. **Visual Studio 2017 Tools > Android > Android SDK Manager.**
 2. Scroll to the bottom of the package list and select **Extras > Google Repository.** The page is downloaded to your computer and installed in your SDK environment where the android SDK on you're Visual Studio is Installed.

-3. Complete the [Google Developer Platform Setup](GoogleDeveloperPlatformSetup.md) to include the required configuration file to you're projects.
+3. Complete the [Google Firebase Console Setup](GoogleFirebaseConsoleSetup.md) to include the required configuration file to your projects.

 ## MainActivity.cs